JangYeonji/JangYeonji/README.md

 - 👋 Hi, I’m @JangYeonji
 - 👀 I’m interested in DB, Data Analysis
-- 🌱 I’m currently learning Data Analysis to Python
+- 🌱 I’m currently learning JAVA
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...